 Defense Verdict Returned After Short Jury Deliberation in High-Exposure New Jersey Trucking Case

 Christopher Block and Paul Lanza (both of Roseland) successfully obtained a defense verdict in a trucking accident in New Jersey.
 The plaintiff claimed that our client merged into her lane at the George Washington Bridge toll plaza causing her to sustain neck and back injuries for which she underwent two spinal surgeries.
 Our client testified that both of their lanes ended and, because they were required to merge, he had the right-of-way since the front of his truck was ahead of the front of her vehicle.
+Our accident reconstruction expert confirmed that our driver had the right-of-way and opined that plaintiff was the sole cause of the accident.
+We also disputed the causation of plaintiff’s alleged injuries based on the very limited property damage to her vehicle, as well as the fact that she had prior, similar injuries.
+After a little more than an hour of deliberations, the jury returned a verdict finding that our driver was not negligent.
+The trial team was assisted by associate attorney Haleigh Catalano and paralegal Kelly Dermody who provided critical support with motions in limine and trial management.

 Summary Judgment Obtained in Three Consolidated Cases Involving Multi-vehicle Accident

 We secured summary judgment for our client, a tow truck company, in three consolidated cases venued in Essex County Superior Court arising out of a fatal motor vehicle accident caused by an illegal left-hand turn by a tow truck driver.
 The plaintiffs alleged that our client was liable under a theory of respondeat superior as the tow truck driver’s employer.
 The plaintiffs further alleged that our client negligently hired, trained, supervised and entrusted the vehicle to the driver.
+However, we established that our client sold the subject tow truck to a co-defendant tow truck company two weeks before the accident.
+The court found that the co-defendant’s deposition testimony did not suffice to create a genuine issue of material fact and granted our motion, dismissing all claims against our client.

 Thought Leadership